jacqueline-kraus/MS3-TravelCrowd/README.md

 - User can read a deal
 - User can update his/her created deal
 - User can delete his/her created deal
-- Can search for the name of a country or city to find matching deals
+- User can search for the name of a country or city to find matching deals

 ## User stories